TaylorHuston/taylorhuston.github.io/_posts/2015-06-21-checking-in.md

 ---
 layout: post
 title: Checking In
-categories: []
+categories:
+- Progress
-tags: []
+tags:
+- Lynda
+- Ruby/Rails
+- WCFF
 published: true

 ---
 It's been a bit since I've posted.
 Been kind of a heavy/busy last couple of weeks.

 In my first post I briefly mentioned that there were some health issues in my family, which was in no small part one of my inspirations for taking my career a bit more seriously.
 Well I bring it up now because those health issues have cropped back up.
 Specifically my sister has ovarian cancer, and it was in remission, but it's came back with a vengeance.
-Last week they started her on an four month aggressive chemo plan.
+Last week they started her on a four month aggressive chemo plan.
 Pretty scary stuff.
 While I plan on keeping this blog as 'professional' as possible (won't see any posts about my views on politics, of which I have many, or anything like that), I felt as if I should mention since it is a pretty big thing.
 Been mainly dealing with that for the last few weeks.
 My immediate gut reaction was, of course, to throw everything I could into my car and drive up to Alaska to be near her while she's going through this.

 That's a big reason as to why I've kept the job I have as long as I have.
 Working from home is kind of a wash.
 Yes the commute is fantastic, but man do I miss human contact.
 But having a telecommute job has made it easy to hop on a plane back home whenever I want to go visit.
 I have been going up a few times a year.
 Christmas, the State Fair, I drove up one summer and my sister and I just spent three months hiking and camping and zip-lining and all the Alaskan things.